How did they do it?

 “Our client’s in-house technology tools would not have been able to handle a request of this nature,” said Mark.
 “Without our client utilizing RelativityOne, it would have been near impossible for them to complete the request within the timeframe.”

-“CDS’ expertise and use of RelativityOne were pivotal in reducing a previously unmanageable body of data into a focused and workable data set."
+“CDS’ expertise and use of RelativityOne were pivotal in reducing a previously unmanageable body of data into a focused, workable data set."